pydemo/databuddy/README.md

 > "Data Buddy" is desktop UI that I wrote using Python/wxPython to help me with ad-hoc data migration.
 >
-As ETL Developer I very often need to copy trial data from downstream environment to debug data or SQL performance issues.
+As Oracle/ETL Developer I very often need to copy trial data from downstream environment to debug data or SQL performance issues.

 ##Version